• Registration

 Background

-increased structural strength and stiffness to weight ratios, simpler manufacturing
+advantage of the increased structural strength and stiffness to weight ratio

-process or more innovative design capability that composites bring.
-The nature of the
+simpler manufacturing process or more innovative design capability that composites bring.
+The

 systems to exotic and specifically tailored carbon or kevlar systems, with many forms of